halfwit/dotfiles/README.md

  - variable widths for browsers and editors
  - best-fit of a set of open windows

+This is why I do all of this - [cognitive penalties are too severe to be effective on a computer](http://www.wired.com/2010/05/ff_nicholas_carr/).
+I have trouble retaining information, and was able to corellate that to distractions.
+This end result is my attemp to reduce all of that, thus becoming more useful in my day-to-day.

 ###Group management
 I've written a group management set of binaries to go along with wmutils, which allow me to set an arbitrary group name as an x11 atom on a window.
 An additional binary allows me to list all windows that contain that same arbitrary group name - the rest is glued together with tools from wmutils, and script.